Pinakbet with bagoong shrimp paste: an easy 40 minute recipe

-Pinakbet is a very popular vegetable dish.
-This Pinakbet Recipe is also aptly called “Pakbet”.
-This is a medley of vegetables that are locally grown in the Filipinos’ backyard.
+Pinakbet (also called “pakbet”) is a very popular vegetable dish.
+This is a medley of vegetables that are locally grown in Filipinos’ backyards.

 In this post we'll cover:

 - 2 Pinakbet or simply “pakbet” recipe

 - 6 Similar dishes